SSDLC Hub

 The Programmer's Domain: Strategic Defense

-The Programmer focuses on the "architecture" and "strategy."
+The Programmer focuses on architecture and strategy.
 Their primary job is to address threats that arise from design choices and logic definitions.

 #1 Abuse of Functions